Ohio Gun Laws: Concealed Carry to Firearm Ownership Permits

 - Travelers transporting firearms should be especially cautious when crossing municipal boundaries.
 Some cities (like Columbus) enforce local magazine capacity laws or have enhanced restrictions.

-When in doubt, don’t assume your rights travel with you—Ohio firearm laws can vary at the local level, and one mistake could result in criminal charges.
+When in doubt, don’t assume your rights travel with you—Ohio gun laws may differ significantly from those in your home state.